ankur-gupta/async/docs/suspendables/control.md

 ## Footnotes
 [^1]:
-    Wary readers may already have noticed the ambiguity in the second call to `make_mashed_potatoes`.
+    Wary readers may already have noticed the ambiguity in the second call to `mashed_potatoes`.
 How would we differentiate between a resumption of a previously suspended run and a second independent run of a suspendable function?
 This is exactly why we had to use pseudocode for our examples.
 We tackle this question of unambiguous syntax and semantics [next](/suspendables/syntax/).